Rocket Companies, Inc. (RKT): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2015 Launched Rocket Mortgage Revolutionized the industry with the first fully digital, online mortgage application process.
+2015 Launched Rocket Mortgage.
+Revolutionized the industry with the first fully digital, online mortgage application process, establishing the company as a fintech leader.

-2021 Brand Consolidation Quicken Loans officially renamed Rocket Mortgage, unifying the brand identity.
+2021 Quicken Loans officially renamed Rocket Mortgage.
+Unified the flagship brand under the powerful, technology-focused 'Rocket' identity.

 Rocket Companies, Inc. (RKT) Ownership Structure

-• Brian Brown: Chief Financial Officer (CFO) & Treasurer
+• Brian Brown: Chief Financial Officer (CFO) and Treasurer, overseeing all finance and accounting functions.

 Rocket Companies, Inc. (RKT) Mission and Values